 I went through the ranks of administration starting as an Assistant Principal, becoming a Principal and of late Founder and Head of School at Notre Dame Academy.
 Most recently, Notre Dame merged with Sophia Academy and created a school within a school offering specialized instruction similar to the program at Mill Springs Academy.
 This past year Notre Dame Academy graduated its first class and I felt the time was right for me to step down and look for my next chapter.
 As I shared with friends, I was not looking for a job; I was looking for a purpose.
 I believe I have found a wonderful gift at Mill Springs Academy.
 As an administrator, I see my job to support what goes on in the classroom.
 I believe that teaching is both art and science.
 The art is the non-traditional approach and the science is the implementation of best practices.
 When a school combines both, excellent education is the outcome.
 I believe that Mill Springs both encourages creativity in the classroom and trains the teachers in best practices.

 I look forward to meeting everyone and becoming a part of this very special community.
 Having spent most of my career in independent education, I understand and value the strength of community.
 In time of crises, we see the strength of the people connected to the school.
 Together we are going to continue the vision and mission of the Moore family for Mill Springs Academy.
-This summer, I will have open office hours on Tuesdays from 10:00am-12:00pm and welcome visitors.
-I want to meet you and hear about your experience at Mill Springs.

 Debbie Orr - Head of School